 Spice up and proofread

 When you finish composing this document, pause and look at it.
 Then ask yourself: if I were the employer, would I hire this person based on what is written and how it’s written?
 The answer would help you identify ways of jazzing up your job descriptions without lying.

-It is also important to proofread and edit before sending.
+It is also important to proofread and edit before sending it.
 Check for the right grammatical structures, the proper use of punctuation marks, and the appropriate type of English.
 Don’t send a resume with American English to a British employer.
-Most importantly, ensure your cover letter is straight-to-the-point, informative and portrays an excellent image of you as a potential employee.
+Most importantly, ensure your cover letter is straight-to-the-point, informative, and portrays an excellent image of you as a potential employee.